bvandewe/tools-provider/docs/implementation/tool-discovery.md

 # Tool Discovery

-This document explains how tools are discovered from upstream services after source registration, focusing on the `RefreshInventoryCommand` flow and OpenAPI parsing.
+This document explains how tools are discovered from upstream services after source registration.
+The system supports multiple source types: **OpenAPI specifications**, **MCP servers**, and **built-in tools**.

 ## Overview

 Tool discovery happens automatically after source registration and can be triggered manually thereafter.
-The system fetches the OpenAPI specification, extracts operations, and creates individual `SourceTool` aggregates for each discovered tool.
+The system uses source-specific adapters to fetch and parse tool definitions, creating individual `SourceTool` aggregates for each discovered tool.

 ```mermaid
 flowchart TB